 Assistant Vice President of IT, IT Core Services Director, Dean of Mathematics, Science, Business & Technology, Associate Dean of Online and Blended Learning (ex officio), one Library representative, six full-time faculty, one adjunct faculty or part-time professional staff member preferred/faculty member, one support staff and one student.
 (Approved May 10, 1999; Revised Dec.
 10, 2001, Nov.
-17, 2008)
+17, 2008, Sept.
+21, 2015)

 Assessment: Assesses the effectiveness of the Institutional Learning Outcomes; gathers data to meet the College Meeting’s goal of “Data-driven decision-making;” reports findings to College Meeting.

 Vice President of Academic and Student Affairs or designee, Director of Institutional Research and Planning or designee, one full-time faculty member from each academic department, one professional staff member, one support staff member, representative of the Registrar, one adjunct faculty or part-time professional staff member preferred/faculty member, one student (Approved March 19, 2012)

 College Readiness and Success: Actively examines evidence of Cape Cod Community College student success, review student retention and completion literature and best practices, and provide policy and practice recommendations to College Meeting.
 Analysis goes beyond technical prerequisites and CPT/Accuplacer.

 Director of Advising and Counseling Services or designee, Dean of Enrollment Management and Advising Services (non-voting), Director of the ADVANTAGE Program or designee (ex officio), Director of the O’Neill Center for Disability Services or designee, Director of Institutional Research and Planning (ex officio), five faculty (at least two of whom represent departments teaching developmental courses), one adjunct faculty or part-time professional staff member preferred/faculty, one support staff member, one student (Revised April 8, 2013)

 Faculty members of the College Readiness and Success Committee shall serve three-year staggered terms.
 (Approved March 18, 2013)